Mughal-e-Azam: Post-production

 Sohrab Modi's Jhansi Ki Rani (1953) was the first Indian film to be shot in colour, and by 1957, colour production had become increasingly common.
 Asif filmed one reel of Mughal-e-Azam, including the song "Pyar Kiya To Darna Kya", in Technicolor.
 Impressed by the result, he filmed three more reels in Technicolor, near the story's climax.
-After seeing them, he sought a complete re-shoot in Technicolor, angering impatient distributors who were unwilling to accept further delays.
+After seeing them, he sought a complete re-shoot in Technicolor, but financiers refused.
 Asif subsequently released Mughal-e-Azam partially coloured, although he still hoped to see the full film in colour.

 By the end of filming, more than a million feet of negative had been used, necessitating significant editing.
 A number of songs were edited out owing to the running time, which in the end was 197 minutes.
 Almost half of the songs recorded for the film were left out of the final version.

 Themes

 Mughal-e-Azam is a family history highlighting the differences between father and son, duty to the public over family, and the trials and tribulations of women, particularly of courtesans.
 According to Rachel Dwyer, author of the book Filming the Gods: Religion and Indian Cinema, the film highlights religious tolerance between Hindus and Muslims.
 Examples include the scenes of Hindu Queen Jodhabai's presence in the court of the Muslim Akbar, the singing of a Hindu devotional song by Anarkali, and Akbar's participation in the Janmashtami celebrations, during which Akbar is shown pulling a string to rock a swing with an idol of Krishna on it.
 Film critic Mukul Kesavan has remarked that he was unable to recall a single other film about Hindu-Muslim love in which the woman (Jodhabai) is Hindu.
-Scholars Bhaskar and Allen described the film as a tableau vivant of "Islamicate culture",evidenced in its ornate sets, musical sequences such as the qawwali scene, and chaste Urdu dialogues.
+Scholars Bhaskar and Allen described the film as a tableau vivant of "Islamicate culture", evidenced in its ornate sets, musical sequences such as the qawwali scene, and chaste Urdu dialogues.
 Throughout the film there is a distinct depiction of Muslims as the ruling class who not only dressed differently but also spoke in complex Persianised dialogue.
 They are made to appear "distinct and separate from the mainstream."